 Fourth step, carefully iron and close the opening either with hand stitching or by topstitching at 0.5cm.

-Photo: trimming
+Photo: trim

 Finally, Disney’s little Panpans will still join their owner.

 Unlike the previous model, the snood is not reversible.
-You will therefore need to choose a fabric for the inside and the outside.
+You will need to choose a fabric for the inside and the outside.

 In the seamstress’s basket

-• A fabric (preferably patterned) in jacquard, tweed, cotton, woolen: 140 cm x 52 cm
+- A fabric (preferably patterned) in jacquard, tweed, cotton, woolen: 140 cm x 52 cm

-• Thread matching the color of the patterned fabric
+- Thread matching the color of the patterned fabric

-• 1 large fancy button
+- 1 large fancy button

-• Your sewing machine and your basic materials
+- Your sewing machine and basic supplies

 3. the square scarf, rolled hem finish